Rithvikns/python/Framework/Pytorch/Project_3-GNN/README.md

 Visualize the graph using NetworkX and Matplotlib.
 You can extend this to implement more complex GNN architectures like Graph Attention Networks (GAT) or GraphSAGE, and work with larger datasets.

-🤝 Contributing
+## 🤝 Contributing
 Feel free to submit pull requests or raise issues to enhance the functionality of the repository.
 Contributions are welcome!

-👨‍💻 Author
+### 👨‍💻 Author
-This project was created by [Your Name].
+This project was created by Rithvik Narayana Swamy.